 - Recommended by Hélène from Flight to Somewhere

 Iceland is a great place to go hunting for the Northern Lights between September and mid-April.

-There are a few different ways you can do that – bus tour, boat tour, staying in a rural hotel with the option of a Northern Lights wakeup call or renting a car and going out on your own.
+There are a few different ways you can do that – bus or boat tour, staying in a rural hotel with the option of a Northern Lights wake-up call, or renting a car and going out on your own.

 One of the key prerequisites needed for a display of Northern Lights is clear dark skies, which means that the tours take place at night and are weather-dependent – they will get canceled if the cloud cover is too thick.

-#11 Experience ATVing at the Black Lava Sand Beach
+Experience ATV at the Black Lava Sand Beach

 Called the “Land of Fire and Ice” for its glaciers and geysers, one example of Iceland’s fiery landscape is the black lava sand beaches.